MattCCC/fetchff/README.md

    - The request is retried up to the specified number of attempts (`retries`).
    - Each retry waits for a delay before making the next attempt.
 The delay starts at the initial `delay` value and increases exponentially based on the `backoff` factor, but will not exceed the `maxDelay`.
+   - If `resetTimeout` is enabled, the timeout is reset for each retry attempt.

 3. **Logging**: During retries, the mechanism logs warnings indicating the retry attempts and the delay before the next attempt, which helps in debugging and understanding the retry behavior.